France fines Google 500 mln euros over copyright row | Business

 France fines Google 500 mln euros over copyright row

+France's antitrust watchdog slapped a 500 million euro ($593 million) fine on Alphabet's Google on Tuesday for failing to comply with the regulator's orders on how to conduct talks with the country's news publishers in a row over copyright.

-France's antitrust watchdog slapped a 500 million euro ($593 million) fine on Alphabet's Google on Tuesday for failing to comply fully with temporary orders the regulator had given in a row with the country's news publishers.
+France's antitrust watchdog slapped a 500 million euro ($593 million) fine on Alphabet's Google on Tuesday for failing to comply with the regulator's orders on how to conduct talks with the country's news publishers in a row over copyright.
+The fine comes amid increasing international pressure on online platforms such as Google and Facebook to share more revenue with news outlets.

-The U.S. tech group must come up with proposals within the next two months on how it would compensate news agencies and other publishers for the use of their news.
+The U.S. tech group must now come up with proposals within the next two months on how it would compensate news agencies and other publishers for the use of their news.
 If it does not do that, the company would face additional fines of up to 900,000 euros per day.
-Google said it was very disappointed with the decision.
+Google said it was very disappointed with the decision but would comply.

+"Our objective remains the same: we want to turn the page with a definitive agreement.
+We will take the French Competition Authority's feedback into consideration and adapt our offers," the U.S. tech giant said.
+A Google spokesperson added: "We have acted in good faith throughout the entire process.
+The fine ignores our efforts to reach an agreement, and the reality of how news works on our platforms."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)